BMW 7 Series (2015-2022) review

 While there's an M Sport trim upgrade, BMW expects most buyers to go for the BMW Individual service, which offers a tailor-made car buying experience.
 It allows you to customise the interior and exterior to your heart's content, as well as add a variety of packs to upgrade the technology and seating as much as possible.

-The model line-up comprises 740i, 750i and M760Li petrols, the 745e plug-in hybrid, plus 730d and 740d diesels.
-The basic models use straight-six petrol and diesel engines, while the M760Li packs a mighty V12.
-Even the least powerful 730d manages 0-62mph in 6.1 seconds, while the V12 flagship manages it in 3.8 seconds.
+The model line-up comprises 740i and 750i petrols (the M760Li is no longer available), the 745e plug-in hybrid, plus 730d and 740d diesels.
+The basic models use straight-six petrol and diesel engines, while if you pick up a used M760Li you'll be able to experience its mighty V12.
 All cars us an eight-speed automatic gearbox, while rear-wheel drive or xDrive four-wheel drive is offered across the range.

 In this review